fedomladshi/rsschool-2019Q1-cv/cv.md

 Experience in non-commercial projects, for example, in course and diploma projects.
 ### 7. Education
 Study in college of business and law, specialty information technology software.
+### 8. English level
+Intermediate.
+Have experience in communicating with yourself =) I constantly read in English, TV shows.